Velko/8-bit-CPU/doc/BrainDump.md

     * Overflow flag
     * Carry in, carry out
     * Clock still bounces
+    * Clock mode jumper not staying in place, replace with 3x2 header
     * thoughts about zero-detector on bus, flags register as separate device in case we add bitwise operations